brandur/sorg/content/drafts/postgres-atomicity.md

 ## Checking visibility (#visibility)

-Finally, it's worth addressing how visibility is handled on reads.
-While lookup structures like B-trees are used in Postgres to make retrievals fast, these indices don't store row data or visibility information.
-Instead, they store a `tid` (tuple ID) that can be used to retrieve a row from physical storage, otherwise known as "the heap".
-A `tid` gives Postgres a starting point to start scanning the heap from until it finds a valid tuple that satisfies the current snapshot's visibility.

-This is performed by `heapgettup` (in [heapam.c][gettup]):
+We covered earlier how visibility information is stored on heap tuples. `heapgettup` (in [heapam.c][gettup]) is the method responsible for scanning the heap for tuples that meet a snapshot's visibility criteria:

 ``` c
 static void